pascallanger/DIY-Multiprotocol-TX-Module/README.md

 ##Protocols

 ###TX ID
-Each protocol is using a 32bits ID generated randomely at first power up.
+Each protocol is using a 32bits ID generated randomly at first power up.
 There are little chances to get a duplicated ID.

 It's possible to generate a new ID using bind button on the Hubsan protocol during power up.